-Another way to soothe baby is to feed them before and while they receive their vaccinations because of the calming effects of breastfeeding.
+Another way to soothe them is to feed them while they receive their vaccinations because of the calming effects of breastfeeding.
 If you don’t breastfeed, not to worry.
-The acting of sucking is calming for baby, meaning giving them a bottle during-vaccination will also help to calm them down.
+The acting of sucking is calming for baby, meaning giving a bottle during baby’s first shots will also help to calm them down.

 It is normal for your child to experience one or more of these mild and temporary reactions for 1 to 2 days after receiving their vaccinations.
 These are common reactions and can usually be treated at home, without an additional visit to the doctor.

 Vaccinations can cause your little one to run a low-grade fever.
 With Advil Pediatric Drops it’s easy to manage your child’s fever.
 Advil Pediatric Drops are clinically proven to provide your baby with up to 8 hours of fever relief.
 If your baby is under four months old, you will need to consult your doctor before giving your baby any kind of fever medication and should always wait at least 6 hours after a vaccination to give your child fever medication, to avoid interfering with the effectiveness of the vaccine.
 If the fever is higher than 102°F or it lasts more than two days, you should consult your doctor.